AvailLang/Avail/avail-plugin/README.md

-* ***assembleAndRunWorkbench*** - Builds the Avail Workbench fatjar using all the necessary base dependencies as well as the additional jar dependencies added using `workBenchDependency` in the `avail` extension.
+* ***assembleAndRunWorkbench*** - Builds the Avail Workbench fatjar using all the necessary base dependencies as well as the additional jar dependencies added using `workbenchDependency` in the `avail` extension.
 This task can be configured to use `dependsOn` if there are any tasks that should be run before building `workbench.jar`, such as `dependsOn(jar)` if `workbench` is to include the root project's built jar file.
 Once built, it launches